LucasDoCouto/todo-list/README.md

 # TO.DO
 To.Do is a To-Do App created using React.
-You can add new tasks, mark tasks as done and delete tasks You can check the project deploy [HERE](https://todo-list-lucas-couto.vercel.app/)
+You can add new tasks, mark tasks as done and delete tasks.

+You can check the project deploy [HERE](https://todo-list-lucas-couto.vercel.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).